vaideeshwarank/three-tier-app-kubernetes-terraform-azure-devops/README.md

 This project implements a **cloud-native three-tier architecture** to host:
 1. **To-Do List Application (https://frontend.vaideeshwaran.blog)** (Frontend, Backend, and Database).
-2. blog website **[vaideeshwaran.blog](https://vaideeshwaran.blog)** - Here, you can learn more about me, view my skills, certifications, and explore my projects!
+2. Blog website **[vaideeshwaran.blog](https://vaideeshwaran.blog)** - Here, you can learn more about me, view my skills, certifications, and explore my projects!

 It showcases:
 - Scalable **Kubernetes deployments** with automated CI/CD pipelines.